arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Building and Publishing a Node.js Web Site using WebMatrix 2 ###

-In this exercise you will learn how to build and publish web sites in Windows Azure with WebMatrix 2.
+In this exercise you will learn how to build and publish Websites in Windows Azure with WebMatrix 2.
 You will use the new Node.js web site templates to create a simple Node.js web application and publish it to Windows Azure using WebMatrix publishing features.

 #### Task 1 - Creating a New Node.js Web Application in WebMatrix 2 ####